StepanPazderka/PushupCounter/README.md

 # PushupCounter
 Custom project for counting pushups.
-App is targeting iOS and iPadOS
+App is targeting iOS and iPadOS.
+It uses SwiftUI for its User Interface and CoreData

 <p align="center">